-As a way to support First Capital's independent grocery and restaurant tenants and to show its gratitude and thanks for the tireless efforts of front line and community service workers, First Capital has delivered over 1,300 delicious and nutritious meals to these modern-day heroes.
-From hospital and emergency service workers to staff and patrons at men and women's shelters, the meal delivery program is a win-win partnership between First Capital and its independent food tenants across Canada.
-First Capital will continue to support its neighbourhoods through this initiative.
+As a way to support First Capital's independent grocery and restaurant tenants and to show its gratitude and thanks for the tireless efforts of front line and community service workers, First Capital delivered over 1,600 delicious and nutritious meals to these modern-day heroes over the past six months.
+From hospital and emergency service workers to staff and patrons at men and women's shelters, the meal delivery program was a win-win partnership between First Capital and its independent food tenants across Canada.